sylvainhalle/textidote/Readme.md

     java -jar textidote.jar --clean --map map.txt example.tex > clean.txt

 The `--map` parameter is given the name of a file.
-TeXtidote will put in this file the list correspondences between character ranges.
+TeXtidote will put in this file the list of correspondences between character ranges.
 This file is made of lines that look like this:

 ```
 L1C1-L1C24=L1C5-L128